Louisiana Correctional Institute for Women

 Medical/Mental Health Services

 Louisiana Correctional Institute for Women offers 24 hour inpatient medical care.
 There is a 10-bed infirmary ward and 3 isolation rooms.
 There is 24/7 nursing services available.
-Physicians, nurse practitioners and nurse administrators are on call 24 hours a day.
+Physicians, nurse practitioners and nurse administrators are on call 24 hours a da.
 Contract specialists, such as OB-GYN, Optometry, and Psychiatry hold weekly clinics.
 LCIW has a full-time dentist.
-Medical services that are not available at LCIW are provided by the LSU Health Center and other area hospitals.
+Medical services that are not available at LCIW are provided by area hospitals.